 Gabriel Teodros is a musician and writer from South Seattle who first made a mark with the group Abyssinian Creole, and reached an international audience with his critically-acclaimed solo debut Lovework.
-He has since set stages on fire all across the US, Canada, Mexico, Cuba, Ethiopia and South Africa; often in combination with workshops on creative writing, music, history and media literacy.
+He has since set stages on fire all across the US, Canada, Mexico, Cuba, Ethiopia and South Africa; often in combination with workshops on creative writing, music, history, science fiction and media literacy.

 Teodros currently DJs and hosts the overnight show Friday night - Saturday mornings from 1AM - 6AM on KEXP 90.3 FM in Seattle, streaming worldwide at www.kexp.org

 For more information log on to www.gabrielteodros.com